 A General Partnership is a form of business entity in which two or more co-owners engage in business for profit.
 For the most part, the partners own the business assets together and are personally liable for business debts.

 - Sharing Profits: In the absence of a partnership agreement, profits are shared equally among the partners.
-A partnership agreement, however, will usually provide for the way profits and losses are to be shared.
+A partnership agreement, however, will usually provide for the way gains and losses are to be shared.

 - Unlimited Personal Liability for Losses: Each partner is, jointly and severally, personally liable for debts and taxes of the partnership.
 For example, if the partnership assets are insufficient to satisfy a creditor’s claims, the partners’ personal assets are subject to attachment and liquidation to pay the business debts.